play-curious/booyah/README.md

 Before deploying, don't forget to:

 1. Run the test with `yarn test`
-2. Generate the docs with `yarn docs`
+2. Generate the docs with `yarn docs`, and commit the changes.
 3. Run a build with `yarn build`

 ## Copyright